isustatistics/Website-Workshop/README.md

 ### Fist steps: Editing the Bio and welcome page.
 In your repo (or local copy), search for ‘content/authors/admint/_index.md’

-There you can change your experience, add a short bio and your work experience.
+There you can change your education, add a short bio.
+Change the main picture.

 ### Second step: Simplify your welcome page (remove the wowchemy welcome).